spesmilo/electrum-docs/merchant.rst

 How to accept Bitcoin on a website using Electrum
 =================================================

 This tutorial will show you how to accept Bitcoin on a website with SSL signed payment requests.
+It is updated for Electrum 2.6.

 Requirements